bsipocz/nddata/docs/utils/index.rst

 =========

 Sentinels are classes where there is at most one instance, like `None` or `True` and `False`.
-This modolue contains some custom sentinels and a factory to create them.
+This module contains some custom sentinels and a factory to create them.

 .. automodapi:: nddata.utils.sentinels